Rockhampton Botanic Gardens: Description

 Rockhampton Botanic Gardens are located on a 33-hectare site west of the Athelstane Range and bordered to the west by the Murray and Yeppen-Yeppen Lagoons.
 The northern boundary is the Rockhampton Golf Club and residential development lies to the east of the site.
 The adjacent partially developed Diggers Park establishes the southern boundary.
 The slope of the range creates a gently falling gradient from the entrance of the gardens to the banks of the Murray Lagoon.
-The Rockhampton Botanic Gardens comprise a series of gardens including: the lower gardens, the upper gardens, outer gardens, the war memorial gardens and arid gardens.
+The Rockhampton Botanic Gardens comprise a series of gardens including: the lower gardens, the upper gardens, the outer gardens, the war memorial gardens and arid gardens.

 The formal entrance to the botanic gardens is from Spencer Street through a set of masonry pillars with decorative iron gates.
 The informal entrance from Ann Street comprises an avenue of Bunya Pines (Araucaria bidwillii) interspersed with Bougainvillea.
 The Rockhampton Croquet Club, the Athelstane Bowls club, Athelstane Tennis Club, Rockhampton City Council Works Depot and the Rockhampton Golf Club are located along this avenue.

 The community services building, a small open truss steel and glass structure on a concrete block base located in the main circular drive is surrounded by established decorative gardens.
 The Hugo Lassen Fernery is located behind this building.
 The Fernery is a timber slated structure, built into the shape of a cross with eye shaped openings cut into the slated walls.
 The Fernery houses a series of rock gardens with an established and mature exotic fern collection.

 A floral clock, on a concrete base planted with flowering annuals and is the centrepiece of the circular drive.
 The clock face presents to the northern entrance to the gardens.
 A small plaque commemorating the donation of the clock from the Rotary Club of Rockhampton is located at its base.

 The kiosk is located to the south of the community services building and ferneries and is approached by a series of concrete steps.
-Mature Banyan figs (Ficus benghalensis) form an impressive shaded cove in which the kiosk is located.
+Mature Banyan figs (Ficus benghalensis) form an impressive, shaded cove in which the kiosk is located.
 The kiosk building consists of three sections: the original 1912 octagonal core, the 1966 toilet block and the 1997 kitchen and servery.
 Tables and chairs occupy the understory of the Banyan Figs for the kiosk clientele.

 The Rockhampton War Memorial, a 64 ft Gracemere Grey Granite obelisk on a plinth, is located to the south of the kiosk in the upper gardens.
 The obelisk is located on a raised circular mound and encircled by Canary Island Date Palms.

 The children's playground located in the understorey of a series of mature shade trees including, weeping Figs (Ficus benjamina) and other fig varieties.
 An open barbeque shelter is located adjacent to the playground.

 Other significant gardens include the lower gardens with the mature mango orchard; the arid garden; the pinetum with mature stands of Kauri, Radiata and hoop pines; the outer gardens figs (Ficus hillii) with associated ginger underplantings and water course; the zoological gardens and picnic area associated with the Murray Lagoon.